 The demand for emergency care nationwide is increasing due in part to health policy changes and fewer outpatient facilities, so understanding the ER process may make your next visit easier.

-“Throughout your visit, nurses will assess your condition to make sure you receive proper care,” says Marlena Montgomery, director of the Sharp Memorial Hospital Emergency Department.
+“Throughout your visit, nurses will assess your condition to make sure you receive proper care,” says Annette Austin, manager of the Sharp Memorial Hospital Emergency Department.

 While you are waiting, patients are also arriving continually by ambulance with urgent health conditions.
 These patients often get top priority, and adjustments are made in the ER schedule to accommodate their care.

 To help minimize wait times and increase patient satisfaction, the Sharp Memorial Emergency Department developed Quick Care.
 This area is designated for patients who can be treated and discharged in the ER within 90 minutes, such as patients needing urgent medication refills.
-In addition, Sharp Coronado Hospital has implemented an online appointment system to reduce the wait time for patients who need to be seen for non-life-threatening or limb-threatening conditions.
+In addition, patients can secure an online appointment for any Sharp ER, to reduce the wait time for non-life-threatening or limb-threatening conditions.

 Admittance or discharge